gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    exfiltration.
 Dynamic key exfiltration increases the risk of discovery for the attacker {{RFC7624}}.
-DTLS/SCTP per this specification encourages implementations to frequently set up new DTLS connections over the same SCTP association to force attackers to do dynamic key exfiltration.
+DTLS/SCTP per this specification encourages implementations to frequently set up new DTLS connections with (EC)DHE over the same SCTP association to force attackers to do dynamic key exfiltration.

    In addition to the privacy attacks discussed above, surveillance on a large scale may enable tracking of a user over a wider